artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 } while swapped
 ```

-This is a possible solution for the exercise in C:
+This is a possible solution for the exercise in C that works in Ripes:

 ```
 #define N 4